devhsoj/awsum/README.md

 ### Configuring

+awsum uses the same exact configuration the [awscli](https://aws.amazon.com/cli/) tool uses (since we use the client library already) to keep environments less messy.

 If you have [awscli](https://aws.amazon.com/cli/) installed & configured, you are already good to go!

 If not, then you can do the following: